Megan Walsh (singer): Celtic Woman

 In July 2018, Walsh joined Celtic Woman in Real World Studios to create their latest album, Ancient Land.
 In August, she was announced as the newest principal member, replacing Susan McFadden who took leave to start a family.
 Her on-stage debut was on the 13 and 14 September 2018 in County Wexford at Johnstown Castle where they filmed the Ancient Land TV special before a live audience.
 This was the first big outdoor concert special that Celtic Woman had filmed since 2009.
 Her first tour with group was in December 2018 on the United States Best of Christmas tour, followed by the Ancient Land tour which began in February 2019 and ended in November 2019 and then the Celebration 15th Anniversary Tour which began in February 2020 and was supposed to end in June 2020 but was cut short in March 2020 due to the coronavirus pandemic, the rescheduled Celebration 15th Anniversary Tour was announced on 20 March 2020 and it was supposed to run from February 2021 to June 2021, however on 7 January 2021, it was announced that the rescheduled Celebration 15th Anniversary Tour was postponed to spring 2022.
 The Spring 2022 tour was renamed to coincide with the fall 2021 album and video release Postcards from Ireland.
-The tour began on 24 February and will have 85 performances throughout the USA, ending on 6 June.
-In August there are several shows scheduled in Ireland.
+The tour began on 24 February and had 85 performances throughout the US, ending on 6 June.
+In August there were several shows scheduled in Ireland.

+Megan left Celtic Woman in January 2023 to further pursue her solo career.